botaul/botmaster/README.md

 ### Upload 4 Media
 tweet 4 media with a sender account, then send tweet url to the bot. only support 4 photo or 1 video.
-`fess! your message https://twitter.com/username/41890813214140?=19` if media doesnt exists or media is gif in tweet url, automatically make quote-retweet.
+`fess! your message https://twitter.com/username/41890813214140?=19` if media in tweet url doesn't exists, automatically make quote-retweet.
 ### Quote-retweet
 `fess!
 RT your message https://twitter.com/username/41890813214140?=19` (by attaching tweet url)
 ### Make a thread